maxgunderson/MemoryGameGUI/README.md

 ## Leaderboard
 If the players turn count is less than that of the current leaderboards, the user has the option to input their name and the leaderboard is updated and displayed.

-## Charachter Sets
+## Character Sets
-The game offers two charachter sets to choose from: the English alphabet and optionally, the Hebrew alphabet.
+The game offers two character sets to choose from: the English alphabet and optionally, the Hebrew alphabet.
 These sets are statically generated using unicode values.